true

 • Councils held in North Africa helped the early Church wrestle through which books should be considered Scripture.
 They affirmed the books of the Bible we know today.

 Only after the advance of Islam in the seventh century did Christianity rapidly decline, though precipitated by weaknesses in the Church at that point.
-Today, Islamic control is the major reason for persisting persecution.
+Today, Islamic control is the primary reason for persisting persecution.
 Despite the remaining ruins of Christian basilicas and churches scattered across North Africa, some see those who follow Christian beliefs in these places today as unfaithful and disloyal.
-North African Christians continue to experience the persecution from friends, family members, communities and government authorities.
+North African Christians continue to experience persecution from friends, family members, communities and government authorities.

 Pray that North Africa, rich in Christian history, would rediscover a vibrant passion for Jesus.